 - Aluminum alloys

 Step 2: Design Affects Performance

-Direct Metal Laser Sintering (DMLS) parts are built anchored to the build platform.
-A buffer zone of supports (~6mm) helps achieve clean part removal via machining.
-As mentioned earlier, DMLS uses a very powerful laser to melt powdered metals.
-The laser is powerful enough to cause delicate, unsupported features to burn and distort.
-Burn occurs when a downward facing unsupported surface of a part cannot survive the laser.
-The next three steps explain how to factor in supports and angles to minimize support structures and optimize your design for DMLS manufacturing.
+During build, Direct Metal Laser Sintering (DMLS) parts are anchored to a build platform.
+About 6mm of support material is built around parts so that parts can be removed cleanly via machining.
+DMLS uses a very powerful laser to micro meld powdered metals layer-by-layer.
+Delicate geometry features will burn and distort from the heat of the laser if they are unsupported.
+Learn how to factor in supports and angles to minimize support structures and optimize your design for DMLS in the next step.

 Step 3: Angles